insovs/Executable-Performance-Manager/README.md

 ## ⚠️ Notes

 - **Run As Admin**: some apps may refuse to launch when this flag is set — remove the rule if that happens.
-- **FSO (Fullscreen Optimizations)**: system-wide disable writes to `GameConfigStore`.
-Per-app disable creates a child key under `GameConfigStore\Children` with a unique GUID and the executable path.
 - All registry operations are reversible.
 No system files are modified.

 ---